neilchvz/cairahq-platform/identity/google-workspace/config-reference/known-limitations.md

 **Root cause:** Google's automated abuse detection systems flag API-provisioned accounts on new, low-trust domains as potentially suspicious.
 This is designed to prevent spam and phishing infrastructure being built on new Google Workspace tenants.

-**Impact:** SCIM provisioning is configured correctly — the suspension is not a misconfiguration.
+**Impact:** SCIM provisioning is configured correctly.
+The suspension is not a misconfiguration.
 However it prevents newly provisioned users from completing SSO authentication until resolved.

 **Workaround for new tenants:**
 1. Create a temporary OU with SSO disabled
 2. Move the suspended user into that OU
 3. Have the user complete Google's identity verification at accounts.google.com
-4. Move the user back to the main OU — SSO re-applies
+4. Move the user back to the main OU.
+SSO re-applies

 **Production behavior:** This issue resolves itself as tenant trust builds over time (typically 2-3 days of normal admin activity on an established domain).
 Production tenants with established history do not experience this behavior.

-**Google support response:** Front-line support (tested twice) was unable to resolve this via the Admin console and suggested slowing down provisioning rate — which is irrelevant for single-user provisioning.
+**Google support response:** Front-line support (tested twice) was unable to resolve this via the Admin console and suggested slowing down provisioning rate, which is irrelevant for single-user provisioning.
 The issue is a new tenant trust score problem, not a rate limit problem.

 ---